ArVdC/TimeManager/README.md

 ### TODO
 * Need to fix a bug with spaces in world names.
 They make infinite loops in tab completion.
 * Make a separate speed time for the night and day.
-* Make compatible with mc versions under 1.12 - adapt the getLocale() method in /now command.
+* ~~Make compatible with mc versions under 1.12 - adapt the getLocale() method in /now command.é~~~
+* Maybe make a 1.8 (and under?) compatible version - something to fix up with the lang.yml, UTF-8 and accented characters.